emmetthe/js-project/README.md

 In this project, users will be able to:

-- play the game with their keyboard
+- Play the game with their keyboard
-- pause/restart the game at any time
+- Pause/restart the game at any time
-- see their current and highest score
+- See their current and highest score
-- shoot projectiles and incoming objects using their mouse
+- Shoot projectiles and incoming objects using their mouse

 In addition, this project will include:

-- a README
+- A README
-- a background of the game along with various features
+- A background of the game along with various features

 ## Wireframes
 - On the bottom left contains links.
 Links will contain my contact information such as my Github Repo and LinkedIn